Blog vs Podcast: Which one has the Best ROI

 While you may have a lengthy list of interesting subjects, it is always a good idea to sit back and rethink your podcast marketing plan.

 Every podcaster wants the same thing: more listeners.
-Repurposing your podcast content can help in this situation.
+Repurposing your podcast content can help in this situation and maximize podcast ROI.

 Creating one episode after another might be time-consuming and unsuccessful in audience growth.